 Whether the injury happened while playing a sport or during playtime, a bruised or swollen eye should be taken seriously.
 If you think there may be a broken bone involved or a head injury, seek medical attention immediately.
 Otherwise, you can use a cold compress for 20 minutes every hour for 4 hours to reduce swelling, but you should be wary of exerting pressure and worsening the injury.

 You can give them over-the-counter, child-safe pain medications such as Advil or Ibuprofen to relieve any discomfort.
 After several days, you apply a warm washcloth for 10 minutes 3 times a day.
-Schedule an eye exam at our Fishkill office to make sure there is no lasting vision impairment.
+Schedule an eye exam at our Yorktown office to make sure there is no lasting vision impairment.

 Chemical Exposure Eye Injuries